pnucolab/ssam/docs/tldr.rst

-quick start / tldr page
+Quick start / tldr page
 =======================

 This tl;dr guide is for you if you already know what happens in a SSAM